 Some retailers were in several towns, along with some pop-ups, something you will frequently see during Hampton summers.
 Think Ralph Lauren, Club Monaco, Eileen Fisher, Elie Tahari, Madewell, and J Crew.
-We do not have nearby, including jewelry boutiques, Alice & Olivia, and Reformation.
+We do not have shops nearby, including jewelry boutiques, Alice & Olivia, and Reformation.

 You may not think of vineyards when you think of the Hamptons, but they have many.
-We visited Wolffer Estate Vineyards in 2018 on a weekend visit with my daughter, sister, and niece.
-We were lucky to get a table outside, listen to great music, drink some good wine, and have snacks.
+2018 we visited Wolffer Estate Vineyards with my daughter, sister, and niece.
+We were lucky to get a table outside, listen to great music, drink good wine, and have snacks.
 We also left with several bottles of their Summer in a Bottle Rosé.
 It’s very refreshing and a great choice if you are making a beverage that uses rosé or frosé.

-My older daughter had not been there, so I made sure to make reservations for Friday night.
+Since my older daughter had not been there on our last trip, I made reservations for Friday night.
 It is located in the Village of Sagaponack, about a 15-minute Uber ride from our VRBO.
 The winery is only open until 8 pm, and we could only get a 7 pm reservation.
 That did not allow for much time.
 In hindsight, we would have probably enjoyed going to the Wine Stand and listening to music instead, as it would have given us more time.

 While we could not get on a tour, we did enjoy a flight of their different wines and some light bites.
 And the sun was setting over the vineyard, which was beautiful to watch.

 Make reservations, especially if you want to include a tour.
-There are other vineyards in the Hamptons that are also worth checking out.
+Other vineyards in the Hamptons are also worth checking out.
 Several of them were only open during the day or until 5 pm.

 Craft Beer & Ale

-Montauk Brewing Company Tasting Room – If you like craft beer or ale, you’ll want to stop at this dog-friendly brewery.
+Montauk Brewing Company Tasting Room – If you like craft beer or ale, you can stop at this dog-friendly brewery.
 I tried their Summer Ale.
 My girls tried several.
-This was in August 2021, so there were probably a few more masks being worn.
+This was in August 2021, so a few more masks were probably being worn.
 But the outside patio area did not have social distancing.
-We ended next to a family of four, with two under ten-year-old kids.
+We ended up next to a family of four, with two under ten-year-old kids.
 They were very hesitant when we positioned ourselves against the fence.
 There were no available tables.
 Once they found out we were from Florida, they dropped their guard.

 Eating in the Hamptons